nathanchapero-creator/telco_churn_analysis/README.md

 https://public.tableau.com/views/Telco_California_Q3_Churn_Analysis_Chapero/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

 ## Executive Summary
 This project provides a structured churn and acquisition analysis of Telco, a fictional telecommunications company, using the publicly available IBM 2019 dataset.
 This database covers California markets in Q3, focusing on customer attrition rates and narrowed down to age and offer cohorts.
+Segmentation reveals that **Offer E** and **Boomers** churn at the highest rates, indicating that stronger retention efforts, such as customer outreach and personalized offers, are recommended.

 ## The Business Problem
 * Q3 proved to be a difficult quarter, as the California customer base shrank by **21.5%**.